SIMEXP/tutorials/README.md

 1. Use singularity container
 2. Work on jupyter notebook for deep learning
 3. Establish secure connection and port-forwarding from the server to your computer

+## On how to encrypt a github repository
+git-crypt will be used

+#### Requirements
+- Comfortable with git usage
+- Basics use of Linux (cmd line)
+- Basic knowledge off rsa encryption

+#### What you will learn
+1. Encrypt some files inside a github repo
+2. Decrypt theses files locally